 Benefits include reconstructive surgery to correct significant deformities caused by congenital or developmental abnormalities, illness, injury or an earlier treatment in order to create a more normal appearance.
 Benefits include surgery performed to restore symmetry after a mastectomy.
-Reconstructive services needed as a result of an earlier treatment are covered only if the first treatment would have been a Covered Service under this Plan.

 Note: This section does not apply to orthognathic surgery.
 See the "Oral Surgery" section above for that benefit.